Lesson

 Studying only theory Exam tests factual recall, not understanding Memorize tables, numbers, names — use flashcards

-Not practicing under time pressure 45 sec/question in Mains needs speed Practice timed mocks weekly
+Not practicing under time pressure The revised paper has sectional timing and faster decision pressure Practice timed mocks weekly

 Skipping "small" subjects Animal Husbandry + Fisheries + Extension = 8–10 easy marks Cover basics of all subjects